All Episodes

 In the meantime, it's a pleasure to be in your company.

-We're talking a little Texas and Ohio primary and Rhode Island and Vermont as well, and others lie ahead, folks of Pennsylvania.
+We're talking a little Texas and Ohio primary and Rhode Island and Vermont as well.

 I wonder if the people of Pennsylvania, let me have you weigh in.

-Do you folks have a wish that Hillary do well tonight, well enough to keep the battle going, so that your votes actually count.
+Do you folks have a wish that Hillary do well tonight, well enough to keep the battle going so that your votes actually count?

-We are a country that is we're we're drunk on this.
+We are a country that is, we're drunk on this in a good way.

 Iowa, New Hampshire, that's it.

-And for the rest of us, the the primaries are all about down ballot races in your state legislature and not much else.
+And for the rest of us, the primaries are all about down ballot races in your state legislature and not much else.

 But now we don't know what to do with ourselves here in Texas.